Heliskiing: Brief Guide and Frequently Asked Questions

 Sestriere

 A little gem.
 In Sestriere by helicopter you can reach the best peaks between Italy and France.
-Here's a little teaser.
+Here is a small teaser.

 Heliskiing in Sestriere

-Quite (you must already know how to ski, of course).
+Quite (you have to already know how to ski, of course).
 Three things are essential for safety: a mountain guide, equipment, and careful consideration of weather and snow conditions.

-On descents you are always accompanied by Alpine Guides who assess your level and choose routes accordingly, to ensure you have the most fun in the safest way possible.
-It is their job to take the necessary precautions such as checking the weather report, assessing avalanche danger, and studying the condition of the snowpack; it is sufficient but also absolutely necessary in this respect to follow their instructions.
+During descents you è always accompanied by Alpine Guides who assess your level and choose routes accordingly, to ensure you have the best fun in the safest way possible. &Eegrave it is their job to take the necessary precautions such as checking the weather report, assessing avalanche danger and studying snowpack conditions; è sufficient but also absolutely necessary, in this respect, to follow their instructions.

 Safety docking

-It is mandatory to carry an ABS backpack (equipped with a balloon that, inflating in a few moments, significantly increases the chances of surviving an avalanche) containing an ARTVA (Avalanche Beacon) beacon, probe and shovel.
+È it is mandatory to have with you an ABS backpack (equipped with a balloon that, inflating in a few moments, significantly increases the odds of surviving an avalanche) containing an ARTVA (Avalanche Beacon) beacon, probe and shovel.

-A few days before departure, it is important to have some contact with the Guide, who monitors the viability of the experience based on the weather.
-The necessary safety equipment is usually provided by the operator, or can be requested from the Guide again a few days before departure.
+A few days before departure, è it is important to have some contact with the Guide, who monitors the viability’of the experience according to the weather.
+The necessary safety equipment è usually provided by the operator, or it can be requested from the Guide again a few days before departure.

 Find Holidoit on: